 How to Relieve Fall Allergy Symptoms

-After a record-setting summer, Fall is a welcome change.
-Along with pumpkin spice everything, Autumn brings changing leaves, sweaters, and everyone’s favorite, allergies!
+After a long -- and for some, isolating -- summer, fall is a welcome change.
+Along with pumpkin spice everything, autumn brings changing leaves, sweaters, and everyone’s favorite, allergies!

 Don’t let allergies interrupt your apple picking—here’s what you need to know:

 It’s Fall—shouldn’t allergy season be over?

 Not quite.
 Between more time spent indoors, moisture in the air, and leaves falling to the ground, fall brings its own allergy triggers, including: